frankenwiki/frankenwiki/README.md

 ## Known issues

 - The `/wiki` route will fail to match if the requested slug has a dot somewhere in the last part of the segment (eg. `/wiki/images/cat.jpg`).
 This is due to a [possible bug](https://github.com/NancyFx/Nancy/issues/1829) in NancyFx.
 A workaround is to add a trailing slash (`/wiki/images/cat.jpg/`) which will allow the route to match, then the trailing slash is trimmed out before processing the route.

+## License

+Frankenwiki uses Apache License Version 2.0.
+See <LICENSE.md> for the full license.

+Includes code from [Code 52's Pretzel](https://github.com/Code52/pretzel) which uses the Microsoft Public License.
+See <LICENSE-MS-PL.md> for the full license.